-- 11. Check the condition of the blades; refer to Servicing the Cutting Blades (page 38). - 12.
-Prepare the machine for storage for over 30 days as follows: - A. Add fuel stabilizer/conditioner to fresh fuel in the tank.
+- 11. Check the condition of the blades; refer to Servicing the Cutting Blades (page 41). - 12.
+Prepare the machine for storage when non-use occurs over 30 days.
+Prepare the machine for storage as follows: - A. Add fuel stabilizer/conditioner to fresh fuel in the tank.
 Follow mixing instructions from the fuel stabilizer manufacturer.
-Do not use an alcohol-based stabilizer (ethanol or methanol). - B. Run the engine to distribute conditioned fuel through the fuel system for 5 minutes. - C. Shut off the engine, allow it to cool, and drain the fuel tank using a pump type syphon or operate engine until it shuts off. - D. Dispose of fuel properly.
+Do not use an alcohol-based stabilizer (ethanol or methanol). - B. Run the engine to distribute conditioned fuel through the fuel system for 5 minutes. - C. Shut off the engine, allow it to cool, and drain the fuel tank. - D. Start the engine and run it until it shuts off. - E. Dispose of fuel properly.
 Recycle the fuel according to local codes.